“The simple graph has brought more information to the data analyst’s mind than any other device.” — John Tukey

 class to the color aesthetic, but we could have mapped

 class to the size aesthetic in the same way.
-In this case, the exact size of each point reveals its class affiliation.
+In this case, the exact size of each point would reveal its class affiliation.
+We get a warning here, because mapping an unordered variable (

 Or we could have mapped